demm0/rsschool-2019Q1-cv/cv.md

 French – (A1)

 ### About Me
-Iin my free time I like to design CNC machines; I have already designed and assembled 2 CNC machines (I continue to upgrade the second) fast learner purposeful assiduously with a sense of humor
+Iin my free time I like to design CNC machines; I have already designed and assembled 2 CNC machines (I continue to upgrade the second);
+fast learner;
+purposeful;
+assiduously;
+with a sense of humor.